Simply complete the details below to receive your insurance quote.

 Further information about compensation scheme arrangements is available from the FSCS on 0800 678 1100 (freephone) or 020 7741 4100 or www.fscs.org.uk.

 We normally receive a commission from insurers or product providers.
 We also charge you for handling your insurances as follows: Any charge applied by us for the arranging of a new policy or the renewal of an existing policy will be clearly identified and shown separately prior to the conclusion of the contract.
-A charge of up to £65 will be made for each adjustment made to an existing policy and up to £20 for the issue of duplicate documentation.
-The total balance of all fees charged is due for payment immediately prior to commencement of cover or to the commencement of work undertaken by us and are non- refundable under any circumstance.
-Any cancellation or voidance will incur a 15% charge of the refunded premium allowable by the Insurers.
-Full Payment of premium and fees are due before cover commences or as otherwise stated under terms of credit, or in the debit note, invoice or statement issued to you.
+A charge of £65 will be made for each adjustment made to an existing policy.
+The total balance of all fees charged is due for payment immediately prior to the commencement of cover or to the commencement of work undertaken by us and are non- refundable under any circumstance.
+In the event of policy cancellation or voidance, we will charge a fee of £65.
+Where the charge results in a premium refund by the insurer, we will also charge a percentage of the returned premium to replace commission reclaimed by the insurer as follows: Motor Trade Road Risks 15%, Taxi Private/Public Hire 17.5%, Commercial Insurance 10%.
 You will receive a quotation which will tell you the total price to be paid, and which identifies any fees, taxes and charges separately from the premium before your insurance arrangements are concluded.
 On request, we will be pleased to provide information about any commission received by us in the handling of your insurances.
 We also draw your attention to the sections headed ‘Cancellation of insurances’ and ‘Ending your relationship with us’.

 We normally accept payment by cleared cheque, BACS or credit and debit cards.